tayyyTF/TF2ServerForNoobs/README.md

 - Cron-jobs are setup to take care of automatic maintenance if you want to leave the server running for long periods of time.

 - No slot limitation.
-You can use this script to make a server for purpose you wish; highlander, 6s, or a 32-person instant respawn pubs.
+You can use this script to make a server for any purpose you wish; highlander, 6s, or a 32-person instant respawn pubs.

 - Retain full access to the server console.
 This script abstracts the already convenient LinuxGSM (found here: https://gameservermanagers.com/).
 You retain full control over your server using LinuxGSM.